7 best virtual office software for remote team collaboration

 With the right virtual office software, you can create an environment where team members feel connected and on the same page.
 Here are some things to look out for:

-- An online workspace to bring all your web-based tools in one place for seamless teamwork
+• An online workspace to bring all your web-based tools in one place for effective teamwork

-- Persistent rooms that save your work so you can “press play” whenever you want and pick up where you left off
+• Persistent rooms that save your work so you can pick up where you left off

-- Fits your team’s working and communication style so everyone can do their best, whether its async or in real time
+• Fits your team’s working and communication style so everyone can do their best, whether its real time or async communication

-- Real-time communication through video chat and virtual rooms to keep everyone updated
+• Real-time communication through video calls to keep everyone updated

-- Presentation and screen sharing mode to show everyone in the room what you are seeing
+• Presentation and screen sharing mode to show everyone in the room what you're seeing

 7 best virtual office software tools

-Now you know what to look for, let’s explore some of the best virtual office platforms out there:
+Now you know what to look for, let’s explore some of the best online collaboration tools out there:

 1. Switchboard